spree/.github/profile/README.md

   <h1 align="center">Spree Commerce Open Source eCommerce</h2>

   <p align="center">
-    An <a href="https://spreecommerce.org/" alt="open-source eCommerce platform">open-source eCommerce platform</a> giving you full control and customizability.
+    Spree Commerce is an API-first, <a href="https://spreecommerce.org/" alt="open-source eCommerce platform">open-source eCommerce platform</a> for fast growing businesses and enterprises.
     <br />
-    Build any eCommerce solution that your business requires.
+    Spree supports complex commerce scenarios natively — from B2B wholesale to multi-vendor marketplace to global multi-region or multi-tenant distributor platforms.
+Use each model independently or combine them as your business evolves.
     <br />
     <br />
     <a href="https://spreecommerce.org">Website</a>